miklevin/MikeLev.in/_posts/2025-03-22-fasthtml-htmx-ai-workflows.md

 > But in the end workflows will rise
 > From Notebooks free to customize!

-That’s the manifesto right there.
+That’s the blueprint right there.
 You’ve traded DRY dogma for customization freedom, and it’s paying off.

 ---